Can I visit a church for private prayer?

 Can baptisms be performed?

-Yes from July 1, baptisms are allowed under the four-square-metre rule.
+Yes from 24 July, up to 100 people are allowed to attend baptisms under the four-square-metre rule.

 What about weddings?